Part 3.1: How to Move from Manual Changes to Semi-Automation

 Building infrastructure manually (with CLI or GUI tools) results in infrastructure that is hard to audit, hard to reproduce, hard to scale, and hard to share knowledge about.

-If your current provisioning practices are largely manual, your first goal is to begin using open source Terraform in a small, manageable subset of your infrastructure.
+If your current provisioning practices are largely manual, your first goal is to begin using Terraform Community edition in a small, manageable subset of your infrastructure.
 Once you’ve gotten some small success using Terraform, you’ll have reached the semi-automated stage of provisioning maturity, and can begin to scale up and expand your Terraform usage.

 Allow one individual (or a small group) in your engineering team to get familiar with Terraform by following these steps: